blackberry/bbUI.js/README.md

 		</div>
 	</div>

-To select an item in a dropdown from JavaScript you can use the **setValue()** function that has been added to the &lt;select&gt; object.
+To select an item in a dropdown from JavaScript you can use the **setSelectedItem()** function that has been added to the &lt;select&gt; object.
 In many browsers, the **onchange** event is not fired on a &lt;select&gt; if the value is set from JavaScript.
 Only if it is set from the interaction with the UI.
 Because of this bbUI cannot listen to the change made from outside JavaScript and apply the styling in the UI.
-When you call the **setValue()** method, the **onchange** of the select will also fire.
+When you call the **setSelectedItem()** method, the **onchange** of the select will also fire.

-An example of how to set the value of the &lt;select&gt; element seen in the above sample is as follows:
+An example of how to select an item of the &lt;select&gt; element seen in the above sample is as follows:

-		document.getElementById('fontfamily').setValue('arial');
+		document.getElementById('fontfamily').setSelectedItem(1); //Parameter is the index of the item in the list

 ## Arrow Lists